 Moneyline betting and March Madness go hand-in-hand.

-Brackets reign supreme in March and follow a win-or-go-home process, so betting on the moneyline (often shortened to "ML") is an effective way to tail your original picks.
+Brackets reign supreme in March, and they follow a win-or-go-home format.
+With that in mind, betting on the moneyline (often shortened to "ML") is an effective way to tail your bracket picks.

 When betting on the moneyline during the first two rounds, each team's seeding typically correlates with their status as either the favourite or the underdog.
 For example: